Frequently Asked Questions

 To debug on an Android device when developing in Windows; you need to install a compatible USB driver.
 The Android SDK Manager includes the "Google USB Driver" by default, which adds support for Nexus devices.
 Other devices require USB drivers specifically published by the device manufacturer.
 This guide provides information on finding these drivers as well as alternative testing methods.

-This guide covers methods when using a Google Android emulator.
+This guide covers methods when using the Android emulator.

 This guide covers steps for setting up an Android NUnit test project, not a Xamarin.UITest project.
 Xamarin.UITest guides can be found here.